 Understanding takt time vs cycle time vs lead time becomes clearer when you see them side by side:

-Think of takt time as your production's heartbeat - the steady rhythm that keeps everything in perfect sync with what your customers actually need.
+Takt time is the maximum amount of time you can spend producing one unit while still meeting customer demand.
 The word "takt" comes from the German word for "beat" or "pulse," and that's exactly what it represents: the consistent pace your production must maintain to satisfy customer demand.

 Here's what makes takt time so powerful: it measures demand, not your production capacity.
 This isn't about how fast your machines can run or how quickly your team can work.
 Instead, takt time dictates the required production rhythm based on what your customers are ordering.